 Cardiovascular disease accounts for nearly 800,000 deaths in the United States every year, according to the American Heart Association.
 That’s about one of every three deaths.
 Additionally, about 92 million American adults are living with some form of heart disease or the after-effects of stroke.

-LIMR's investigators, who work closer with clinical colleagues at the Lankenau Heart Institute, include several world-renowned cardiovascular researchers:
+LIMR's investigators, who work closely with clinical colleagues at the Lankenau Heart Institute, include several world-renowned cardiovascular researchers:

 - Charles Antzelevitch, PhD, specializes in research on cardiac electrophysiology and arrhythmia syndromes.
 His research has helped establish diagnostic criteria and treatment approaches for both inherited and acquired arrhythmia syndromes.
-He is the recipient of the 2020 Lifetime Achievement Award from the American College of Cardiology.
+He was the recipient of the 2020 Lifetime Achievement Award, a prestigious honor bestowed by the American College of Cardiology.

 - Peter Kowey, MD, is a physician and scientist who specializes in electrophysiology.

 - Gan-Xin Yan, MD, PhD, is an electrophysiologist and researcher whose studies of arrhythmias have contributed to an understanding of J wave syndromes.
 His innovation, arterially perfused ventricular wedge preparation (or wedge prep), is markedly impacting pharmaceutical development in the U.S.

 Your gift to the LIMR Cardiovascular Fund will help further research that could benefit the lives of millions of heart disease and stroke patients.

 Unrestricted gifts to LIMR are important because they allow us to decide where that gift will have the most impact.